-- Review the Fraud and Corruption Prevention Policy and the Money Laundering Prevention Policy was updated to ensure that they remain fit for purpose and are in line with current legislation and best practice (Target completion - March 2021). - Periodically revisit the Fraud Risk Assessment exercise (in conjunction with senior management and taking into account published guidance from central government, CIPFA, NFI and other relevant organisations) and update the Fraud Risk Register accordingly (Target - January 2021).

-- Management will continue to work with Internal Audit to review and improve the systems and key controls in areas where fraud risk is assessed as high or medium. - Continue to raise awareness amongst employees, members, key stakeholders and local community about the risk of fraud in all areas of the Council's operations, to include: - Development of webpages for the intranet and internet - o Regular circulation of fraud awareness emails - Introduction of a counter fraud e-Learning package. - Complete further post-scheme fraud checking of the Emergency Covid-19 Business Grants and Discretionary Grant schemes utilising the NFI functionality (Target - December 2020). - Undertake the latest NFI exercise; complete the priority NFI data matching work; and follow-up on the actions undertaken in respect of the Council Tax Single Person Discount exercise (Target - December 2020). - Keep informed of national developments in counter fraud so that the Council can continue to respond positively to new ideas, initiatives and examples of best practice.
+- Review the Fraud and Corruption Prevention Policy and the Money Laundering Prevention Policy to ensure that they remain fit for purpose and are in line with current legislation and best practice (Target completion March 2022). - Periodically revisit the Fraud Risk Assessment exercise (in conjunction with senior management and taking into account published guidance from central government, CIPFA, NFI and other relevant organisations) and update the Fraud Risk Register accordingly (Target - September 2022). - Management will continue to work with Internal Audit to review and improve the systems and key controls in areas where fraud risk is assessed as high or medium. - Continue to raise awareness amongst employees, members, key stakeholders and local community about the risk of fraud in all areas of the Council's operations, to include: - Development of webpages for the intranet and internet - o Regular circulation of fraud awareness emails - o Introduction of a counter fraud e-Learning package. - Undertake the latest NFI exercise; complete the priority NFI data matching work; and follow-up on the actions undertaken in respect of the Council Tax Single Person Discount exercise (Target - March 2022). - Keep informed of national developments in counter fraud so that the Council can continue to respond positively to new ideas, initiatives and examples of best practice.